VijayMayhul/Shopping-Card/README.md

 # Shopping-Cart

-This is a sample Shoppin-Cart which was designed by me using React.
+This is a sample Shopping-Cart which was designed by me using React.
 It's Guvi-Zen class Roadmap session: Day-23 and React : Day-3 Task.

 ## Tech Stack